Quit Smoking

 - Quitting smoking strengthens your immune system, so you can fight off cold and flu easier.

 - Smoking can increase the age of your skin, as your skin does not get the same amount of nutrients and oxygen as a non-smoker.
-Quitting smoking can slow down aging and wrinkles.
+Quitting smoking can slow down ageing and wrinkles.

 - Stopping smoking will decrease your stress levels, which can reduce anxiety.
 Although quitting smoking can feel stressful, this is your body’s way of coping with the withdrawal from nicotine and will go away once you have stopped smoking for good.